SougataMukherjee/DSA-and-Algo/tree.md

  B C
 / \ / \
 D E F G
-ABCDEFG
+ABCDEFG<br>
-// - Min-Heap: The root node is the smallest element, and every parent is smaller than its children.
+// - Min-Heap: The root node is the smallest element, and every parent is smaller than its children.<br>
-// - Max-Heap: The root node is the largest element, and every parent is larger than its children.
+// - Max-Heap: The root node is the largest element, and every parent is larger than its children.<br>
 ![min max Heap tree](./img/heap.png) <br>
 //Insert Operation in Max Heap
 Add the element at the last free space in the heap (i.e., at the end of the array).